akadouri/arielsartistry/source/_posts/pizza-map.md

 # Setting up PostgreSQL

 To start PostgreSQL run the following command, replacing *path/to/workspace* with the folder you'd like PostgreSQL to store your data.
-If you'd like you can set this as an enviorment variable *PGDATA*.
+If you'd like you can set this as an environment variable *PGDATA*.
 Read more on the [official docs.](https://www.postgresql.org/docs/current/static/server-start.html)

 ```terminal
 pg_ctl -D /path/to/workspace start